 So Where Do I Start?

 First and foremost, an important concept to implement is mindful eating.
 Most of us are eating on the go and not allowing our body to create the digestive juices required for optimal digestion.
-One great way to stimulate the parasympathetic nervous system, which is important for digestion, is to actually sit and eat.
-Mindful eating involves no other distractions and focuses on chewing food slowly and properly.
+One great way to stimulate the parasympathetic nervous system, which is essential for metabolism, is to sit and eat.
+Mindful eating involves no other distractions and focuses on chewing food slowly and correctly.
 A great way to encourage mindful eating is to have a communal mealtime at home with family or housemates.

 Other things you can consider to improve your symptoms of bloating could be to:

 - Limit wheat and dairy as they are common food sensitivities.
-In order to confirm or determine what other foods are contributing to bloating, food sensitivity testing may be necessary.
+To determine what other foods are contributing to the bloating, food sensitivity testing may be necessary.